 Contract terms everyone can understand (and accept) straight away

 Most English contract terms can be cut by up to a third without loss of meaning.
-For more on the problems of traditional contract writing and possible solutions, see Why traditional legal terms are costing your business (Practical Law In-house, 2016).
+For more on the problems of traditional contract writing and possible solutions, see Why traditional legal terms are costing your business (Practical Law In-house, 2016; subscription or free trial required).

 We have helped clients translate their contract terms, policies and guidelines from legalese to simple, uncluttered text.